-Renewal application requirements and procedures are generally the same as those used during the Certificate's original issuance.
-DigiCert will refresh any information that is older than the periods specified in the Baseline Requirements or EV Guidelines.
+Renewal application requirements and procedures are generally the same as those used during the Certificate's original issuance, but DigiCert may use previously collected information that is still considered fresh under applicable industry standards.
+DigiCert will refresh any information that is older than the periods allowed under applicable standards.
 DigiCert may refuse to renew a Certificate if it cannot verify any rechecked information.
-If an individual is renewing a client Certificate and the relevant information has not changed, then DigiCert does not require any additional identity vetting.
-Some device platforms, e.g. Apache, allow renewed use of the Private Key.
+Some device platforms, e.g.

+Apache, allow renewed use of the Private Key.
 If the Private Key and domain information have not changed, the Subscriber may renew the SSL/TLS Server Certificate using a previously issued Certificate or provided CSR.